Natural Solutions for Reducing Musculoskeletal Pain

 To give a concrete example, exercises to strengthen the abdominal and lower back muscles can increase their ability to protect the lumbar vertebrae, or the bottom of the spine, in a good position.
 This helps prevent and control pain affecting the lower back.

-Manual and complementary therapies
+Manual and Complementary Therapies

 Manual therapies come from several disciplines, such as physiotherapy, osteopathy, chiropractic, and massage therapy.
 They include body manipulations, which have several benefits for controlling pain.
 Let us think of the increased blood circulation, which promotes the oxygenation of the tissues, the reduction of muscle tension, the increase in the range of motion, etc.